Data terms

 A HypeBasis ratio comparing recent 24-hour volume with open interest.

-It can separate markets with static positioning from markets where positions are actively turning over.
+Use it to separate markets with static positioning from markets where positions turn over often.

 Watch out